kisakova/documentation/completeReference/commonActions/assign_tasks.rst

 .. note::

-    The tasks can also be mapped to the Outlook account as described in the corresponding :ref:`section <outlook-calendar-mapping>` of the
+    The tasks can also be mapped to the Outlook account as described in the `Synchronization with Outlook <../System/Configuration/Integrations/ms-exchnage.html>`_ section.
-    :ref:`Synchronization with Outlook guide <user-guide-synch-outlook>`.

 .. |IcDelete| image:: /completeReference/img/common/buttons/IcDelete.png
    :align: middle